 There will be many caregivers entering the home and the child's bedroom in particular.
-It is important to be sensitive to the fact that it is someone's home and treat the furnishings with respect, e.g., wipe up spills on furniture and carpeting; notify the parent if something is broken; wipe feet before entering, etc. With so many additional people coming in and out of the home there will be extra wear and tear on the furnishings and efforts need to be made to minimize that as much as possible.
+It is important to be sensitive to the fact that it is someone's home and treat the furnishings with respect, e.g., wipe up spills on furniture and carpeting; notify the parent if something is broken; wipe feet before entering, etc. With so many additional people coming in and out of the home there will be extra wear and tear on the furnishings.
+Efforts must be made to minimize this as much as possible.

-It is not the responsibility of the nurses to do general housework but it is expected that nurses will help maintain a clean and neat environment for the child, e.g., replacing supplies and equipment in their proper places, making sure the child puts toys away after use, etc.
+It is not the nurse's responsibility to do general housework.
+Nurses should help maintain a clean and neat environment for the child, e.g., replacing supplies and equipment in their proper places, making sure the child puts toys away after use, etc.